Azure-Samples/rag-as-a-service-with-vision/docs/vision-rag-architecture.md

 #### Caching

-Enrichment is a cost-full operation and it is important to avoid redundant calls to the Enrichment Service.
+Enrichment is a costly operation, and it's important to try and avoid redundant calls to the Enrichment Service when possible.

 GPT Vision has three modes for its detail level: `low`, `high`, and `auto` (default).
 The cost of the service is different for each mode.
 For `low` mode, the cost of the service is 85 tokens per image regardless what is the image resolution.